arfatabid/My-First-Website/README.md

 Lightweight and fastloading with any JavaScript dependencies

 # How to Run
-1. Download or clone this repository to your computer: git clone
+1. Download or clone this repository to your computer: https://github.com/arfatabid/My-First-Website.git  git clone
-2. Run the project: Right-click index.html and select "Open with Live Server" (if you have the Live Server extension installed), OR Simply double-click index.html to open it in your browser.
+2. Run the project: Right-click index.html and select "Open with Live Server" (if you have the Live Server extension installed), OR Simply double-click index.html to open it in your browser
-3. Start viewing and scrolling.
+3. Start viewing and scrolling